Deputy PM Freeland blocked by Wet'suwet'en demonstrators in Halifax | CBC News

 Deputy Prime Minister Chrystia Freeland was briefly blocked from entering Halifax city hall on Wednesday afternoon by demonstrators supporting the Wet'suwet'en First Nation's opposition to the construction of a gas pipeline through northern B.C.

 Demonstrations against the project have been erupting in cities across Canada in recent days.
-Freeland was confronted by dozens of protesters, but was eventually able to enter city hall.
+Freeland was confronted by dozens of protesters, but was eventually able to enter city hall with the help of Halifax Regional Police.

 "I absolutely respect the right of Canadians around the country to exercise their right to peaceful protest," Freeland told reporters.